“Is My Training Clean?” check list

 Make sure: Pleasure for the dog?

-What is the reinforcer?
+What is the reward

-If it is a piece of food, how large, what content, what size if to be thrown, how much scent is likely.
+FOOD: how large, what content, what size if to be thrown, how much scent is likely.

-If it is play, have we taught the appropriate rules, aware of the safety requirements and the Start / Stop cues.
+PLAY: have we taught the appropriate rules, aware of the safety requirements and the Start / Stop cues.

-If it is affection, tactile contact, has this been proven to be reinforcing in this environment for this behaviour.
+AFFECTION: tactile contact, has this been proven to be reinforcing in this environment for this behaviour.

 Where stored